Canadian fashion: New France and the early Fur Trade (1530s to 1750s)

-The bourgeoisie of New France generally wore clothes with comparatively finer fabric, such as silk and velvet, and used a wider variety of colour.
-Men often wore wigs and tri-corner hats with feathers, decorative buttons, braids, and with embroideries on their clothing.
+The bourgeoisie of New France generally wore clothes with comparatively finer fabrics, such as silk and velvet, and utilized a wider variety of colour.
+Men often wore wigs and tri-corner hats with feathers, decorative buttons, and braids, and tended to have embroideries on their clothing.
 Bourgeois men also tended to wear ties or scarves made of muslin.
-Bourgeois women wore decorative fashions, such as blouses with lace collars and skirts with pleats, more fitted dresses and dress coats, and often carried fans or parasols.
+Bourgeois women wore decorative fashions, such as blouses with lace collars and skirts with pleats, generally more fitted dresses and dress coats than their lower-class counterparts, and often carried fans or parasols.

-New France nobility wore similar fashions to the bourgeoisie, but were generally more lavish and had extravagant fabrics and designs.
-Men wore wigs and tri-corner hats, although before the 18th century, these wigs were often so large that they had to carry their hats underarm.
+New France nobility wore similar fashions to the bourgeoisie, but were generally more lavish and extravagant in their fabrics and designs.
+Men wore wigs and tri-corner hats, although before the 18th century, these wigs were often so large that hats had to be carried underarm.
 They wore shirts with lace collars and cuffs, Steinkerque lace cravats, gold and silver-threaded vests and coats, and silk pants, stockings, and shoes.
-Such men also often carried canes, wore gloves, and even as wigs downsized, the tradition of carrying hats underarm persisted.
+Noblemen also often carried canes, wore gloves, and even as wigs downsized, the tradition of carrying hats underarm persisted.

-Noble women wore bonnets decorated with lace and gems often in the shape of butterflies, blouses adorned with frilled lace and with funnel-shaped lace sleeves.
-Their dresses and skirts had gold and silver thread, floral designs, fringes, and were typically layered over petticoats.
-Dress trains in New France were also traditionally cut to length in accordance with one’s level of nobility.
+Noble women wore bonnets decorated with lace and gems (often in the shape of butterflies), as well as blouses adorned with frilled lace and with funnel-shaped lace sleeves.
+Their dresses and skirts often had gold and silver thread, floral designs, fringes, and were typically layered over petticoats.
+Dress trains in New France were also traditionally cut to length in accordance with one's level of nobility.
 Like their male counterparts, noble women wore silk stockings and shoes.
 Accessories included parasols, gloves, and gold and silver ribbons that often held garments together.

 Post-New France and the new British colonies (1760s to 1800s)

 Though the early years following the British conquest of New France did not see a dramatic shift in the way of working-class fashion, the changing styles among the upper-classes in England and France did influence those of the Canadian colonies.
 Fashions of upper-class Canadian women reflected those of their European counterparts, such as through the use of lace, boned stays, pastels, and ruffles.
-Though English styles were incorporated into the wardrobes of French-Canadian women, these styles were much more prevalent in English-majority areas during this period, particularly in Upper Canada and the Atlantic colonies, where immigrants from Britain and the influx of United Empire Loyalists tended to settle.
+Though English styles were incorporated into the wardrobes of French-Canadian women, these styles were more prevalent in English-majority areas during this period, particularly in Upper Canada and the Atlantic colonies, where immigrants from Britain and the influx of United Empire Loyalists tended to settle.
 English and French styles during this time were typically distinguished by their level of extravagance; English-Canadian dresses tended to be more toned-down and conservative.

-In contrast to the macaroni fashion that took off in London during the Georgian era, men’s fashion in the Canadian colonies tended to shift toward a comparatively casual and sleek appearance.
-Men’s clothes in the latter part of the 18th century became tighter over time, and three-piece suits started to become more commonplace.
+In contrast to the macaroni fashion that took off in London during the Georgian era, men's fashion in the Canadian colonies tended to shift toward a comparatively casual and sleek appearance.
+Men's clothes in the latter part of the 18th century became tighter over time, and three-piece suits started to become more commonplace.